Side Walker Position

 Volunteer Job Description – Side Walker

-The side walker is responsible for the rider and gives physical support to the rider or assists the rider with the instructor’s direction.
+The side walker is responsible for the rider and gives physical support to the rider as directed by the instructor or assists the rider with engagement in class.

 - Your role will vary depending on the needs of each rider

 - Some riders will require physical support ranging from holding the rider’s ankle to completely supporting the rider with the use of a transfer belt

 - The instructor will explain the support method best suited for your rider

 - Other riders will require help with instructions and staying engaged in class

 - Stay forward and avoid the horse’s back end